holly-cummins/holly-cummins.github.io/posts/draft--how-to-draw/index.md

 I've never been particularly artistic.
 As a kid, like all young children, I liked drawing.
 At some point, though, probably once I started having art class in school, it became obvious to me _I wasn't very good at it_.
 My more talented peers were producing beautiful pictures, and clumsy me was drawing lumpy figures that only barely looked human.
 Luckily, I knew the solution.
-I stopped trying.
-I gave up drawing in my spare time, and as soon as art classes weren't compulsory, I dropped them.
+I gave up.
+I stopped even trying, because if I wasn't trying, I couldn't fail.
+I never drew in my spare time, and as soon as art classes weren't compulsory, I dropped them.
 Instead, I focussed on the things I knew I was good at (science, math, English ... definitely nothing that required hand-eye coordination).

 I didn't miss the drawing I wasn't doing until a few years ago.
 I started doing more conference speaking, and I needed _lots of pictures_.
 It's well known that visuals